svkucheryavski/mdatools-js/README.md

 ### Simple operations with vectors
 * `vadd(x, y)` — element wise addition of two vectors, or a vector and a scalar.
+* `vsubtract(x, y)` — element wise subtraction of two vectors, or a vector and a scalar.
 * `vmult(x, y)` — element wise multiplication of two vectors, or a vector and a scalar.
 * `vdiv(x, y)` — element wise division of two vectors, or a vector and a scalar.
 * `vapply(x, fun)` — applies function `fun` to every element of the vector (shortcut for `Array.map()`).